The Non-Skiers Guide to Vermont

 With all the mention of shopping, you must visit a Vermont country store, a long-time tradition.
 Shop for souvenirs, old-fashioned toys and much more.
 There are dozens of them located throughout the state.

-So get out of town for a long winter weekend — or more — and enjoy Vermont, reminiscent of bygone days but with a 21st-century attitude.This post is a sponsored collaboration between Vermont Department of Tourism and Boston magazine's advertising department.
+So get out of town for a long winter weekend — or more — and enjoy Vermont, reminiscent of bygone days but with a 21st-century attitude.This is a paid partnership between Vermont Department of Tourism and Boston Magazine's City/Studio